NSLab-CUK/Unified-Graph-Transformer/README.md

 <br>

-## 1. Overview
+## Overview

-Over the past few years, graph neural networks and graph transformer models have been successfully used to analyze graph-structured data, mainly focusing on node classification and link prediction tasks.
+Over the past few years, graph neural networks and graph transformers have been successfully used to analyze graph-structured data, mainly focusing on node classification and link prediction tasks.
 However, the existing studies mostly only consider local connectivity while ignoring long-range connectivity and the roles of nodes.
-In this paper, we propose Unified Graph Transformer Networks (UGT) that effectively integrate local and global structural information into fixed-length vector representations.
-First, UGT learns local structure by identifying the local substructures and aggregating features of the k-hop neighborhoods of each node.
-Second, we construct virtual edges, bridging distant nodes with structural similarity to capture the long-range dependencies.
-Third, UGT learns unified representations through self-attention, encoding structural distance and p-step transition probability between node pairs.
+We propose Unified Graph Transformer Networks (**UGT**) that effectively integrate local and global structural information into fixed-length vector representations. **UGT** learns local structure by identifying the local substructures and aggregating features of the k-hop neighborhoods of each node.
+Second, we construct virtual edges, bridging distant nodes with structural similarity to capture the long-range dependencies. **UGT** learns unified representations through self-attention, encoding structural distance and p-step transition probability between node pairs.
 Furthermore, we propose a self-supervised learning task that effectively learns transition probability to fuse local and global structural features, which could then be transferred to other downstream tasks.
-Experimental results on real-world benchmark datasets over various downstream tasks showed that UGT significantly outperformed baselines that consist of state-of-the-art models.
-In addition, UGT reaches the third-order Weisfeiler-Lehman power to distinguish non-isomorphic graph pairs.
+Experimental results on real-world benchmark datasets over various downstream tasks showed that **UGT** significantly outperformed baselines that consist of state-of-the-art models.
+In addition, **UGT** reaches the third-order Weisfeiler-Lehman power to distinguish non-isomorphic graph pairs.

 <br>